liborplucnar/shopsys/docs/model/how-to-work-with-products.md

 **Sellable** - products that satisfied the conditions for **offered** and at the same time, these products are not the main variants.
 Sellable products are products that can actually be purchased.
+Even products that have their stock quantity 0 or less are still considered sellable.
 Only the standard products or the specific variants can actually be purchased.

 ## How calculated attributes work?